 Anyway, the Vienna group that did the study on the family “slightly modified the already-stringent practices of the family, and monitored the presence of each family member both before and after a two-month period during which time all exposure to any plastic was either eliminated or greatly reduced,” said the article.
 And here’s what the group doing the study found: Absolutely nothing!

 Yep, the data spoke loud and clear.
 Fifteen urinary chemicals were measured and “no one in the family had BPA in their urine, either before or after the two-month period.
-The number for the father (<0.4) is probably meaningless, since it is at the lower limit of the level of detection.”
+The number for the father (

 After being without plastic for two months, three of the family members had “significant increases in the amount of monoethyl phthalate," the metabolite of diethyl phtyalate (a plasticizer).
 One had a significant decrease, and the fifth remained the same,” said the report.
 What that means is anyone’s guess.
 “In fact, every single chemical that is found in a meaningful amount (seven of the 15) shows the same pattern—random numbers—with various people having either more, less or the same amount of chemical in their urine at the beginning and end of the study.